Community Detection in General Hypergraph via Graph Embedding: Conclusion

 \section{Conclusion}

 This article proposes a novel community detection method on general hypergraph networks.
 The proposed method is built upon a tensor-based hypergraph embedding model, which consists of a network augmentation step and an network embedding step.
 The resultant negative log-likelihood function is equipped with a new regularization term to encourage community structures among the embedding vectors.
 The proposed method is supported by various numerical experiments and asymptotic consistency in terms of community detection.
-Particularly, the theoretical results can be established for very sparse hypergraph network with link probability of order $s_n\gg n^{1-m} \log n$, which matches up with the best existing sparsity results in literature.
+Particularly, the theoretical results can be established for very sparse hypergraph network with link probability of order $s_n\gg n^{1-m} \log n$.
 It is worth pointing out that the proposed community detection method can be extended to various scenarios, such as multi-layer hypergraph networks or communities with mixed memberships, which is under further investigation.